 If a users browser is 1200 pixels wide and you've set your page header to 600 pixels high, your header will be displayed in a 1200x600 pixel area.
 Still with me?

-If the users browser is larger and 2500 pixels wide.
-Your header will be displayed in a 2500x600 pixel area.
+If the user's browser is larger and 2500 pixels wide and the page header is still set to 600 pixels, your header will be displayed in a 2500x600 pixel area.

 What makes a good image?